 Use of micro-prudential measures to promote financial institution soundness and nurture consumer protection.
 The resilience of financial systems depends on sound regulations and supervision from monetary authorities.
 Amid the COVID-19 crisis, regulatory relief measures have been implemented to support financial institutions and ensure liquidity flow into the economy.
-Among others, these include the use of capital conservation and liquidity buffers to absorb losses and support financing requirements of the overall economy and authorizing banks to book their allowance for credit losses on a staggered basis for a maximum period of five years.
+Among others, these include the use of capital conservation and liquidity buffers to absorb losses and support financing requirements of the overall economy7 and authorizing banks to book their allowance for credit losses on a staggered basis for a maximum period of five years.
 Consistent with BSP's prudential framework, requests for the extension of eligibility period for these measures will be evaluated and handled on a case-by-case basis.
 In this manner, targeted and temporary supervisory actions will be taken and blanket reduction or suspension of micro-prudential measures will be avoided in dealing with the temporary impacts of the pandemic.
 Communication and transparency between the financial institutions, regulators, and the public will remain essential to provide a true picture of the financial position of an institution and guide regulators in designing appropriate policy responses.

 Strengthen monitoring of insurance sector and expand information campaigns on available products and services.
-The economic impact of COVID-19 outbreak on the insurance sector is significant and multi-faceted.
+The economic impact of COVID-19 outbreak on the insurance sector is significant and multifaceted.
 As the COVID-19 pandemic accentuated the need for insurance services and products, intensified informational campaigns on available products and services will be necessary to reach the public.
 Improved insurance literacy will help protect consumer interest and enable them to make sound and well-informed financial decisions.
-The rise in insurance claims, coupled with the possibility of insurance companies including pandemics in the coverage of their future policies, will likely result in an increase in insurance frauds, which will affect both consumers and insurers.
+The rise in insurance claims, 10 coupled with the possibility of insurance companies including pandemics in the coverage of their future policies, will likely result in an increase in insurance premiums in the near-term.
+The possible surge in demand for insurance products may give rise to insurance frauds, which will affect both consumers and insurers.
 As such, there is a need to strengthen the monitoring